-I’ve enjoyed sitting down to read both of these accessible books.
+I’ve enjoyed sitting down to read both of Nestor and McKeown’s books.
 It’s felt relaxing and strangely productive at the same time.
 And, based on a resting respiratory rate of 12 breath cycles per minute, I’ve taken somewhere close to 72,000 breaths as I’ve read.
 It’s caused me to be far more aware of my breathing, moment-to-moment, and has got me thinking about the role breathing plays in emotional and neurological regulation, particularly when experiencing anxiety.

 Breath Awareness: A Powerful Tool

 Become more aware of our breathing in any given moment provides valuable data about our experiencing within and our relationship to the world around us.
+Perhaps you’ve noticed how your breath changes in response to emotional experiencing – becomign faster or slower, deeper or more shallow, smoother or more erratic?
 For anyone who wants to build breath awareness into daily life, it can help to try sitting and tuning into what you experience in the present moment.
 Aim to narrate or describe what it is you experience about your breathing.
 Begin each sentence with the phrase, “right now, I’m aware that…..”